ETH-NEXUS/civicutils/README.md

 An input file of differential gene expression data can be processed using CIViCutils function `read_in_expr()`.
 Assumes header and the following columns:
 * `Gene`: required.
 One gene symbol per row allowed.
 Cannot be empty.
 * `logFC`: required.
 Log fold-change value for the given gene.
-The sign of the fold-change will be used to match variants in CIViC (either `OVEREXPRESSION` if logFC>0 or `OVEREXPRESSION` if logFC<0).
+The sign of the fold-change is used to match variants in CIViC (either `OVEREXPRESSION` if logFC>0 or `OVEREXPRESSION` if logFC<0).
 Cannot be empty and only one value allowed per row.
 ```
 from read_and_write import read_in_expr